stjudecloud/university/docs/genomics-platform/workflow-guides/rnaseq-expression-classification/index.md

 recommend submitting the sample to the realignment-based workflow.
 !!!

 We provide two versions of the RNA-Seq Expression Classification tool depending on desired input.
 The full workflow allows a user to upload a sample in BAM format.
-That sample will then be converted to `FastQ` format, aligned with `STAR` two-pass alignment, and feature counts generated with `htseq-count`
+That sample will then be converted to `FASTQ` format, aligned with `STAR` two-pass alignment, and feature counts generated with `htseq-count`

 To get started, you need to navigate to the [RNA-Seq Expression Classification tool page](https://platform.stjude.cloud/tools/rnaseq-expression-classification).
 You'll need to click the "Start" button in the left hand pane.
 This creates a cloud workspace in DNAnexus with the same name as the tool.
 After this, you will be able to upload your input files to that workspace.